CST-Group/traffic-signal-control-app-experiments/README.md

 # traffic-signal-control-app-experiments

-Raw data from experiments with the CST Machine Consciousness Traffic Signal Control Application
+Raw data from experiments with the CST Machine Consciousness Traffic Signal Control Application.
+The experiments are detailed in the PhD thesis available at [PhD Thesis - A machine consciousness approach to urban traffic signal control](https://www.researchgate.net/publication/304076563_A_machine_consciousness_approach_to_urban_traffic_signal_control?channel=doi&linkId=57657a4d08ae421c4489d260&showFulltext=true)

 ## Contents